Types of Volumes

 For example, to create a replicated volume with two storage servers:

-# gluster volume create test-volume replica 2 transport tcp server1:/exp1 server2:/exp2 Creation of test-volume has been successful Please start the volume to access data
+# gluster volume create test-volume replica 3 transport tcp \ server1:/exp1 server2:/exp2 server3:/exp3 volume create: test-volume: success: please start the volume to access data

 Distributed Replicated volume